|Nutrition Facts (per serving)|

 Grilled cabbage may sound a bit odd to people.
 Really odd to some.
 Yet we can assure you that this grilled napa cabbage is as delicious as any other grilled vegetable.
-After just a bit of time over a hot flame, cabbage takes on a lovely sweetness, picks up crispy blackened edges, and gets slightly softened while stubbornly holding onto its crunchy texture.
+After just a bit of time over a hot flame, cabbage takes on a lovely sweetness, picks up crispy blackened edges, and gets slightly soft while stubbornly holding onto its crunchy texture.

 1 head napa cabbage

-2 tablespoons olive oil, or other cooking oil
+2 to 3 tablespoons olive oil, or other cooking oil

-While the grill heats, trim the cabbage, removing any damaged outer leaves and cutting off any browned or excess stem still attached to the head, but leaving the center core intact.
-Cut the cabbage into 8 wedges, being careful to keep a bit of the core in each cabbage wedge to hold the wedge of leaves together.
+Prepare a high (500°F to 600°F) gas or charcoal grill fire.
+Trim the cabbage of damaged outer leaves.
+Cut the cabbage into 8 wedges, being careful to keep a bit of the core in each piece to hold the wedge of leaves together.

-For ease of handling, and to make sure the leaves don't fall apart and into the flames once they're on the grill, skewer each cabbage wedge onto a grill-proof skewer.
-Brush the cabbage wedges lightly with olive oil and sprinkle them with salt.
+For ease of handling, and to make sure the leaves don't fall between the grill grates, skewer each cabbage wedge onto a grill-proof metal skewer or wooden skewers which have been soaked for 30 minutes in water.
+Brush the cabbage wedges lightly with oil and sprinkle with salt.

 - Remove the wedges from the skewers and chop it all up before serving it more like a salad, drizzling it with a vinaigrette.

 - Sprinkle with grated cheese while the grilled cabbage is still hot so the cheese melts into it a bit—aged Gouda or cheddar are both really nice choices for this.

 - Drizzle with flavored oil before serving; lemon olive oil is nice, but a hot chile oil or toasted sesame oil add even more kick.

-- Add a sprinkle of ground cumin or other earthy spice (the warm spice mix called garam masala is a good choice, too) to the oil you use to brush the cabbage in step 3.
+- Add a sprinkle of ground cumin or other earthy spice (the warm spice mix called garam masala is a good choice, too) to the oil used to brush the cabbage in step 3.